-Here we show you how to use one of the latest rapid chargers.You'll find that rapid chargers come in all shapes and sizes, but don't let that put you off.
-The fundamental process of using one will be the same, but the screens may present information in a different way.
+Here we show you how to use one of the latest rapid chargers.
+We're using a Shell Recharge 175kW unit.
+You'll find that rapid chargers come in all shapes and sizes, but the fundamental process of using one will be the same.
 Remember that your electric car will limit the speed at which it can charge, so bear that in mind.
-A car capable of charging at 50kW will only charge at 50kW even when it's connected to a 350kW charger.
+A car capable of charging at 50kW will only charge at 50kW even when it's connected to a 175kW charger.

-1) Locate a charge point using a charge locator app such as ZapMap, PlugShare or WattsUp.
+1) Locate a charge point using either the Shell Recharge app or another charge locator app such as ZapMap, PlugShare or WattsUp.
 Most apps will allow you to filter for speed, so if you're on the lookout for a rapid charge, filter for chargers that deliver more than 50kW.

 2. Select your payment method.
+There are four ways to start a charge on a Shell Recharge unit.
 The easiest way is to tap your contactless payment card on the terminal.
 You can also pay by Apple Pay, and Google Pay if you want to use your smartphone or smart watch.
-You can sometimes start a charge via an app or with a multi-charger card such as Octopus Juice.
-The vast majority of the UK's rapid chargers are now set up to accept contactless payment, but some older units and Tesla Superchargers require you to use a smartphone app.
+You can also start a charge via the Shell Recharge app or with a Shell Recharge card.
+The vast majority of the UK's rapid chargers are now set up to accept contactless payment, but some older units may still require you to use a smartphone app.

 3. Plug the correct cable into your car.
-Most rapid chargers come with CCS and CHAdeMO connectors.
+Shell Recharge 175kW units come with CCS and CHAdeMO connectors.
 Most new cars feature CCS connectors, but Nissan LEAF, Nissan eNV200 and Lexus UX300e models have CHAdeMO plugs.

 4) Once your car and the charger have communicated, the charge will start.
 You'll usually hear a few clicks as the power delivery starts.
-The screen will show you how much energy is being delivered and at what speed.
+On Shell Recharge units, the screen will show you how much energy is being delivered and at what speed.